-In December 2016, Emily was re-elected for a third full term as Village Trustee and was appointed Deputy Mayor.
+In December 2020, Emily was re-elected for a fourth full term as Village Trustee and appointed Deputy Mayor.
 The first women to hold this position in the Village of Haverstraw.

-Thirteen years ago, Emily was elected Trustee in the Village of Haverstraw and appointed Commissioner to the Village Department of Youth and Family Services.
+Fourteen years ago, Emily was elected Trustee in the Village of Haverstraw and appointed Commissioner to the Village Department of Youth and Family Services.
 During her first year in office, Emily secured $120,000 in additional funding to support the needs and wants of the Village people.
 She secured funding to allow the Village to extend summer day camp from a previous six weeks, to an eight full weeks, purchase additional recreation equipment, and establish a gang prevention program for at-risk youth.
-In addition, Emily brought in more than $550,000 in grant money to the Village of Haverstraw for the Youth & Family Services Department.
+In addition, Emily brought in more than $550,000 in grant money to the Village of Haverstraw for various projects and departments.

 Emily has been fundamental in the development of innovative programs and projects that include:

 - Senior & Youth Summer Pilot Program– During the summer, the youth of Haverstraw connect with the Haverstraw seniors and engage on different projects such as reading and gardening.
 The older children discover stories about the early life of the seniors in the community and create videos to preserve the seniors’ stories.

 - Bilingual Training Program-Provided free Spanish-to-English translation training for Haverstraw Service Providers in Haverstraw.